T0astBread/thesis-paper-template/README.md

 If you have questions that you weren't able to answer using internet research, reach out to your instructor or the author of the template.

+Note that you have to build the paper twice in order for the table of contents to update.